confluentinc/ksql/README.md

 # Join the Community

-Whether you need help, want to contribute, or are just looking for the latest news, we encourage you to [connect with your fellow Confluent community members](https://www.confluent.io/contact-us-thank-you/).
+You can get help, learn how to contribute to KSQL, and find the latest news by [connecting with the Confluent community](https://www.confluent.io/contact-us-thank-you/).

 * Ask a question in the #ksql channel in our public [Confluent Community Slack](https://slackpass.io/confluentcommunity).
 Account registration is free and self-service.
 * Join the [Confluent Google group](https://groups.google.com/forum/#!forum/confluent-platform).